 The smallest unit of a Bitcoin is called a “satoshi” and is one hundred millionth of a bitcoin (0.00000001) which enables microtransactions unlike todays most common methods of electronic payments.

 Over the last decade the Bitcoin community has seen a rapid increase in members.
 The technology behind Bitcoin – Blockchain, has caused significant changes to many online services including the online betting sector.
 Providing low and quick transaction fees; Bitcoin is the perfect means payment for bettors looking to wager online.

 If you enjoy betting or are just gaining interest on esports we at Gamopo have created a comprehensive guide to increase your chances of becoming a successful esports bettor.
 If you are looking for great outcomes there are a few things you should consider when starting your esports betting journey.
 The following is a short guide of things to focus on when trying to profit of your wagering on esports events.

 Wagering on esports is very popular at the moment.
-This (moderately) new kind of wagering got off to a moderate begin, however it has picked up a great deal of footing throughout the most recent few years.
-The development has been explosive to the point that it’s been evaluated that the worldwide esports betting market will be worth about $30 billion by the year 2020.
+This (moderately) new kind of wagering got off to a moderate beginning, however, it has picked up a great deal of footing throughout the most recent few years.
+The development has been explosive to the point that it’s been evaluated that the worldwide esports betting market will be worth about $45 billion by the year 2024.

 For More Information on Bitcoin Esports Betting Check out Our Bitcoin User Guide